 Disable USB ports on Windows PC via Registry

-With this trick, you can disable access to your USB (Universal Serial Bus) ports on your Windows based PC to prevent people from taking out data without permission or spreading viruses through the use of USB (pen and flash) drives.
+With this trick, you can disable access to USB (Universal Serial Bus) ports on your Windows based PC to prevent people from taking out data without permission or spreading viruses through the use of USB (pen and flash) drives.

 Note: This trick also disables access to your USB connected peripheral devices.
 So, do not use it if you have a USB connected keyboard, mouse or any other peripheral device without which your computer might become inoperable